 Never to crease their face;

-Not burnt by scorching sun
+Not burned by scorching sun

 Nor chilled by thunderous storms.